A Storm of Swords: King's Landing, Dragonstone, and the Eyrie

-The smuggler-turned-knight Davos Seaworth attempts to assassinate Stannis' advisor Melisandre, a sorceress and priestess of R'hllor, blaming her for Stannis' defeat in his prior assault on King's Landing.
+The smuggler-turned-knight Davos Seaworth attempts to assassinate Stannis's advisor Melisandre, a sorceress and priestess of R'hllor, blaming her for Stannis's defeat in his prior assault on King's Landing.
 Davos is imprisoned for treason, but at Melisandre's behest, Stannis releases Davos and appoints him Hand of the King.
-Melisandre uses the blood of Edric Storm, a bastard son of Stannis' late brother King Robert, to curse the three rival Kings.
+Melisandre uses the blood of Edric Storm, a bastard son of Stannis's late brother, King Robert, to curse the three rival kings.
 Balon Greyjoy's death is reported shortly thereafter.

-King's Landing welcomes the Lannisters' new allies, the Tyrells, as liberators, and King Joffrey sets aside his betrothal to Sansa Stark in favor of Margaery Tyrell.
-Joffrey's grandfather Tywin Lannister, the Hand of the King, compels Sansa to marry his dwarf son Tyrion, to enable Lannister control of the North; but Tyrion refuses to consummate the marriage against her will.
+King's Landing welcomes the Lannisters' new ally, House Tyrell, as liberators, and King Joffrey sets aside his betrothal to Sansa Stark in favor of Margaery Tyrell.
+Joffrey's grandfather, Tywin Lannister, the Hand of the King, compels Sansa to marry his dwarf son, Tyrion, to enable Lannister control of the North; Tyrion refuses to consummate the marriage against her will.

 Margaery and Joffrey's wedding is held as planned, but during the wedding feast, Joffrey is poisoned and dies.
-Tyrion is accused of the murder by his sister Cersei, Joffrey's mother, and arrested.
+Tyrion is accused of the murder by his sister Cersei, Joffrey's mother, and is arrested.
 Sansa escapes the castle with the help of Lord Petyr "Littlefinger" Baelish, who admits to her his culpability in Joffrey's death, incriminating Margaery's grandmother Olenna as well.
-Littlefinger and Sansa depart King's Landing for the Eyrie, home of Catelyn's sister Lysa Arryn.
+Littlefinger and Sansa depart King's Landing for the Eyrie, home of Catelyn's sister, Lysa Arryn.

-After Balon, Robb and Joffrey die, as Melisandre predicted, Davos has Edric smuggled to safety to prevent Melisandre and Stannis sacrificing him for the power in his blood.
+After Balon, Robb, and Joffrey die, as Melisandre predicted, Davos has Edric smuggled to safety to prevent Melisandre and Stannis from sacrificing him for the power in his blood.
 Davos discovers a request by the Night's Watch for aid against Mance Rayder; Stannis prepares to execute Davos for treason but changes his mind after Davos shows Stannis the Night's Watch's plea.